DrNayak2306/LLM/Notes/gpt3_working.md

-# How does GPT-3 work?
+# How does GPT-3 work

 ## Zero shot learning
 Model prediction only based on natural language description, and no assistance.